Palace and Majestic Theaters: History

 The complex was the inspiration of theater mogul Sylvester Z. Poli, who built a chain of vaudeville theaters across the northeastern United States in the late 19th and early 20th centuries.
 Poli hired the well-known theater architect Thomas W. Lamb, then at his creative peak, to design the structure.
 The theater bears some resemblance to another Poli/Lamb collaboration, the Palace Theater in Waterbury, Connecticut, also completed in 1922.
 The hotel built on top of the theaters was originally intended to cater to the traveling shows that played there and others associated with the performers.
 The theaters originally showed live vaudeville performance, but eventually transitioned to showing movies.
 The Palace was purchased by Loew's in 1934, and was known for a time as "Loew's Poli Theater".

-When Bridgeport's factories began to close in the 1960s and 1970s, the fortunes of the complex declined, and both theaters closed in the late 1970s.
+When Bridgeport's factories began to close in the 1960s and 1970s, the fortunes of the complex declined, and both theaters closed in the 1970s.
+The Majestic in 1971 followed by the Palace in 1975.
 The entire building has stood vacant since then; there have been recurring efforts to restore it to its former glory.